Shenandoah University offers the following benefits to our full time and part time benefited employees.

 Tuition Benefit – After one year, the employee and /or their spouse may take up to six credit hours per semester tuition free.
 Dependent children also qualify for tuition remission or exchange.
 The tuition benefit is not available for part-time benefited employees.

-Full Time Employees
+Full Time Staff Employees

-Holidays – 11 paid days per year.
+- Holidays – 11 paid days per year.